Wrigley’s Gum and Irish Cops

 What is your legacy?
 How do you make an impact?

-What’s next for you (in two questions)?
 How do you see societal violence shaping the work you do today?

 The social violence is everywhere on TV and on our screens in our living rooms and personal spaces.
+We must learn to positively reassign our minds through the joys of the arts.

 How do you see trends in social media shaping the work you do today?

-Interactive performance art is something I see picking up speed in the near future where interaction can reduce anxiety and increase empathy.
+Interactive performance art is something I see picking up speed in the near future, where interaction can reduce anxiety and increase empathy.

-Author: Ashton Wall
+Author: R. Ashton Wall